zfanli/blog/README.md

 *2018/11/22*

-It looks like still have a lot of works for build even the simplest one.
+It looks still have a lot of works to build even the simplest one.

-But today, I found a convenient tool for build a static site, the VuePress, a SSG or static site generator.
+But today, I found a convenient tool to build a static site, the VuePress, a SSG or static site generator.

-Even though I haven't experienced Vue, but it looks interesting, and I'm interested in it from long time ago.
+Even though I haven't used Vue, but it looks interesting, and I'm interested in it for long time ago.

 But I have using React for a long time, for build old one of my blog, both of them is awesome!